hakanErgin/class-5-project-lazyvariable/README.md

 # Class-5 group project
 ### GitPro - Generate your portfolio

+A tool for HYF students (and others) can use to generate a portfolio and use after graduation.

 [Project Link](https://portfolio-d9052.firebaseapp.com/)

 [Project page wiki](https://github.com/HackYourFutureBelgium/class-5-project/wiki/lazyvariable)

-An tool for HYF students (and others) can use to generate a portfolio and use after graduation.
+---

 ## run